thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 - remove any unnecessary software module after a sequence of actions.
 - commit or roll back the sequence of actions.
-- restart any processes using the modules, e.g. restart the analytics engines if the modules have changed
+- restart any processes using the modules, e.g. restart the analytics engines if the modules have changed.

 ## Install